GSA/modernization/pages/report/03-network-modernization.md

 make cost-effective acquisition decisions based on their existing tools and overall risk tolerance.

-***Decrease Risk by Improving Situational Awareness of Managed External Network Connections to the Internet**.* Approximately 40 of the 102 small agencies supported by the Networx contract currently receive MTIPS services.
+***Decrease Risk by Improving Situational Awareness of Managed External Network Connections to the Internet.*** Approximately 40 of the 102 small agencies supported by the Networx contract currently receive MTIPS services.
 The result of this gap in MTIPS capabilities is a lack of shared situational awareness regarding the network traffic traversing